brandon-rhodes/fopnp/playground/README.md

      3  backbone (10.1.1.1)  0.358 ms  0.259 ms  0.256 ms
      4  example.com (10.130.1.1)  0.500 ms  0.286 ms  0.355 ms
      5  www.example.com (10.130.1.4)  0.722 ms  0.662 ms  0.475 ms

+If you get an error `no such identity` that complains `No such file or directory`, then edit the `ssh-config` file to make the `IdentityFile` path reflect the exactly location of the `playground/base/id_rsa` file on your particular system.